ABOUT

 SHORT BIO:

-Aimee Lucido is the author of EMMY IN THE KEY OF CODE, RECIPE FOR DISASTER, her picture book debut, PASTA PASTA LOTSA PASTA (Beach Lane Books/Simon & Schuster, July 2024), and the upcoming WORDS APART (Versify, 2025).
-She got her MFA in writing for children and young adults at Hamline University and lives with her husband, daughter, and dog in Berkeley, CA where she likes to do trivia, run, and write crossword puzzles.
+Aimee Lucido is the author of the middle grade novels EMMY IN THE KEY OF CODE and RECIPE FOR DISASTER, as well as the brand-new picture book PASTA PASTA LOTSA PASTA, chapter book, LUCKY PENNY, and the upcoming middle grade novel WORDS APART.
+She got her MFA in writing for children and young adults at Hamline University and she lives with her husband, her daughter, and her dog in Irvington, NY.
+When she’s not writing books, Aimee writes and edits trivia and crossword puzzles, which are often published in The New York Times, The New Yorker, Scientific American, and AVCX, among many others.

 aimeelucido.com